 Welcome to IPWatchdog.com

-For years we have had requests to allow advertising on our site but have opted against doingso because we truly take pride in our reputation and didn’t want just anyone featured on our site.
-We’ve come to the decision that we would like to assist our many different readers in connecting with businesses in different areas of expertise that we’ve come to know and trust.
-As the Director of Marketing at IPWatchdog, I have taken on an entirely new approach to advertising on our site.
-We are not looking for a typical advertising situation where you pay for an ad and forget it.
 We are looking to build lasting business relationships with organizations that we know and trust and that we are comfortable sending our readers too.
-Given that I know our audience and you know yours, if you choose to advertise on IPWatchdog.com, I will work one on one with you to build a marketing strategy that is mutually beneficial to us both.
+Given that we know our audience and you know yours, if you choose to advertise on IPWatchdog.com, we will work one on one with you to build a marketing strategy that is mutually beneficial to us both.

-If you are interested in advertising on IPWatchdog.com please contact me directly by filling out our contact form.
+If you are interested in advertising on IPWatchdog.com please contact our Marketing Director, Renee C. Quinn by filling out our contact form.
 For information about our website traffic, blog and demographics please see the information below:

 IPWatchdog.com is the leading IP Law Blog on the Internet.
-We also boast a lofty Technorati.com ranking and have been recognized as one of the top 100 legal blogs by the American Bar Association for 5 years in a row.
-For 3 of the last 4 years (2010, 2012, 2013) we were recognized as the top intellectual property law blog according to the ABA.
+We have been recognized as one of the top 100 legal blogs by the American Bar Association for 5 years in a row.
 In January 2014 we were also honored to be inducted into the ABA Blawg Hall of Fame.

 The founder of IPWachdog.com is Gene Quinn, a patent attorney and a leading commentator on patent law and innovation policy.
 He launched IPWatchdog.com in October of 1999, and since that time the site has been a trusted resource on intellectual property for many millions of unique visitors.
 With IPWatchdog.com being active on the Internet since October 10, 1999, we enjoy strong visibility in the free search engine rankings and Google News indexes us.
 As a result, media outlets such as The Wall Street Journal, the New York Times, the LA Times, Popular Mechanics, CNN Money, USA Today, the ABA Journal, Milwaukee Journal Sentinel, The Oklahoman, Patent World, Inventors Digest and publications worldwide have frequently quoted Gene’s writing on IPWatchdog.com.
-In fact, on several times in February 2011 during the floor debates in the Senate, Gene was mentioned by name as a trusted resource to Patent Reform debate.
+In fact, Gene was cited by name, on several occasions on the Senate floor, as a trusted resource on the Patent Reform debate.
 In addition, Gene has been interviewed multiple times by various National Public Radio shows, including Morning Edition and Marketplace.

-While we cannot know which individuals read IPWatchdog.com, we do have various ways to track traffic.
-For example, on traffic analytics program we use tells us from where IPWatchdog readers accesses our server, provided cookies are enabled.
-Therefore, we know that we are widely read on a month-to-month basis by those within the White House, the U.S. Senate, House of Representatives, the USPTO, Department of Commerce, National Institutes of Health, the U.S. Courts, the Department of Justice, the Federal Trade Commission, the Department of Defense, Department of Homeland Security, USDA, Securities and Exchange Commission, the United States International Trade Commission, Lawrence Berkeley National Laboratory and many other agencies and government bodies.
-Furthermore, we are also read by virtually every high-tech corporation, including but not limited to IBM, Microsoft, Google, Intel, Qualcomm, GE, Facebook, 3M, Abbot Labs, Cisco, P&G, AT&T, Honeywell, Bank of America, JP Morgan Chase, Citigroup, Monsanto, Oracle and numerous other corporations.
-Still further, our readership includes individuals from the top law firms in the world, and numerous Universities, including but not limited to MIT, Johns Hopkins, New York University, University of Virginia, Georgetown University, University of Wisconsin, Stanford University, Columbia University, Cornell University, Duke University, University of Pennsylvania, Harvard, Yale, the Office of the President of the University of California, UC Berkeley, UCLA, USC, Northwestern, University of Illinois, Vanderbilt and numerous others.
+Thanks to OpenTracker, we know that we are widely read on a month-to-month basis by those within the White House, the U.S. Senate, House of Representatives, the USPTO, Department of Commerce, National Institutes of Health, the U.S. Courts, the Department of Justice, the Federal Trade Commission, the Department of Defense, Department of Homeland Security, USDA, Securities and Exchange Commission, the United States International Trade Commission, Lawrence Berkeley National Laboratory and many other agencies and government bodies.
+Our writings are also read by virtually every high-tech corporation, including but not limited to IBM, Microsoft, Google, Intel, Qualcomm, GE, Facebook, 3M, Abbot Labs, Cisco, P&G, AT&T, Honeywell, Bank of America, JP Morgan Chase, Citigroup, Monsanto, Oracle and numerous other corporations.
+Still further, my readership includes individuals from the top law firms in the world, and numerous Universities, including but not limited to MIT, Johns Hopkins, New York University, University of Virginia, Georgetown University, University of Wisconsin, Stanford University, Columbia University, Cornell University, Duke University, University of Pennsylvania, Harvard, Yale, the Office of the President of the University of California, UC Berkeley, UCLA, USC, Northwestern, University of Illinois, Vanderbilt and numerous others.
 Further still my international audience includes the individuals at the United Nations, European Commission, European Patent Office, the Japanese Patent Office, World Bank, Royal Bank of Canada, World Health Organization, Oxford University, University of Cambridge, Max Planck Institute, Siemens AG, Bayer AG, Novartis, Canadian Broadcasting Corporation, British Broadcasting Corporation, and other institutions, agencies and corporations.

-The Practising Law Institute and Article One Partners would be an example of a Super Sponsor.
-They have multiple advertisements on pages throughout IPWatchdog.com and we actively promote their offerings.
-In fact, whenever possible links are included within articles to the services and products offered by Super Sponsors.
-Because our primary arrangement with PLI is to promote their Patent Bar Review Course, they are the exclusive Patent Bar Review Course we advertise and we actively and aggressively promote the PLI Patent Bar Review Course whenever and however possible.
-We also promote a variety of other PLI programs and to the extent possible include promotion by writing substantive articles that correspond with topics addressed in PLI programs.
-Super Sponsors are also given exclusivity.
+As a Super Sponsor, you would have multiple advertisements on the pages throughout IPWatchdog.com and we would actively promote your company’s product and service offerings.
+In fact, whenever possible we will include links within articles to the services and products offered by Super Sponsors.
+Super Sponsors are given exclusivity within their defined marketplace and to the extent possible we will include promotion by writing substantive articles that correspond with topics addressed with your company’s programs.
 Super Sponsor packages are specially negotiated and ad placement will appear in multiple locations throughout IPWatchdog.com.